robiningelbrecht/speedcubing-glossary/README.md

     </tr>
     <tr>
         <td><strong>Fridrich Method</strong></td>
-        <td>Also known as CFOP, the most common speedsolving method, which solves the cube in the following sequence: Cross-F2L-OLL-PLL</td>
+        <td>Also known as CFOP, the most common Speed-solving method, which solves the cube in the following sequence: Cross-F2L-OLL-PLL</td>
     </tr>
 </table>